Question Paper Specific Instructions

 - Word limit in questions, wherever specified, should be adhered to.

-- Illustrate your answers with suitable sketches, maps and diagrams.
+- Illustrate your answers with suitable sketches, maps, and diagrams.
 These shall be drawn in the space provided for answering the question itself.

 - Attempts of questions shall be counted in chronological order.
-Unless struck off, attempt of a question shall be counted even if attempted partly.
-Any page or portion of the page left blank in the answer book must be clearly struck off.
+Unless struck off, the attempt of a question shall be counted even if attempted partly.
+Any page or portion of the page left blank in the answer book must be struck off.

 Geography Optional Question Paper-1 (2014)